 While the entire world of Apple fanboys are looking for any clues as to what the next must-have Apple iPhone will look like, the Chinese counterfeiters are already spawning fake devices based on those “iPhone 5″ case designs that have recently been circulating on the web.
 These “evil” counterfeiters have produced the “iPhone 5″ before Apple officially release it, and surprisingly, there’s one particular device, sports a taped edge design that was revealed by those case leaks.
 It is advertised as an “iPhone 5″ in mainland China, and Jesus Diaz of tech site Gizmodo has already confirmed he believes this to be the next design, with so much conviction he’s publicly stated he’ll wax his entire body and go vegetarian for a month if it isn’t.
 Well, we heard his words, and we decided to get some hands-on experience on this alleged iPhone 5 clone, to check out if it really sports the design of the iPhone 5.
 Here’s our full review, so read on to find out!

-Before digging deep into our review, you may want to watch the video below, introducing the highlights of this iPhone 5 clone.
+Before digging deep into our review, you may want to watch the shots below, introducing the highlights of this iPhone 5 clone.

 This alleged iPhone 5 clone could hint at the design of the next iPhone.
 But we believe it’s not the design of the iPhone 5, it could be the design of Apple’s next “entry-level” iPhone.
 Perhaps the most notable change with the new iPhone knockoff is the drastic design overhaul — the knockoff makers seem to have completely rethought its strategy on how the phone should look and feel, and the results are nothing if not striking.
 We like the design.
 Its like a iPhone 3GS meets an iPhone 4.